 decides that the following questions should be studied

-1 What are the technical characteristics of digital sound broadcasting systems for reception by vehicular, portable and fixed receivers?
+1 What are the technical characteristics of digital sound/multimedia broadcasting systems for reception by vehicular, portable and fixed receivers?

-2 What are the most suitable VHF/UHF bands, technically, economically and from a sharing and programme capacity point of view, for the implementation of a terrestrial digital sound broadcasting service?
+2 What are the most suitable VHF/UHF bands, technically, economically and from a sharing and programme capacity point of view, for the implementation of a terrestrial digital sound/multimedia broadcasting service?

-3 What are the system and service requirements for a digital sound broadcasting service?
+3 What are the system and service requirements for a digital sound/multimedia broadcasting service?

-4 What are the most appropriate channel coding, multiplexing and modulation methods for a digital sound broadcasting service, taking into account the properties of the source coding applied?
+4 What are the most appropriate channel coding, multiplexing and modulation methods for a digital sound/multimedia broadcasting service, taking into account the properties of the source coding applied?

 5 Which approaches can meet the needs of local, regional and national broadcasting in terms of service area and multiplexing?